 How do you actually refinance your home loan in order to consolidate debt?

 Refinancing might seem complicated, but it’s a pretty simple concept: you either change to a different loan with your existing loan provider or switch to a new provider with more favourable terms.

 Contact your current lender first about your desire to consolidate your debts with a new home loan.
 If they aren’t willing, you could try contacting other lenders.
 Home loans are a competitive market right now, and there is no shortage of options out there that could have better interest rates, fees, features and lending conditions than what you might have now.

-You can use Savings.com.au’s home loan repayments calculator to calculate mortgage repayments and compare the total costs of different loans.
+You can use Loans.com.au’s home loan repayments calculator to calculate mortgage repayments and compare the total costs of different loans.
 This can help you decide whether or not it’s worth refinancing.

 Savings.com.au’s two cents

 Debt consolidation is not a magic pill that magically removes all of your problems – it’s just a way for you to better manage your debts.

 Unless you change your spending behaviour, you may not ever get out of the debt cycle.
 Work out how you got yourself into this predicament and what you can do to prevent yourself from falling deeper into the debt hole.

 Something to be aware of as well is that some lenders might try to charge you a higher interest rate when refinancing.
 This might be because all of your extra debts make you appear to be a higher risk, but choosing such a loan could be disastrous.
 A loan that’s even a few basis points higher could cost you thousands of extra dollars by the end.
 Make sure you also ask the lenders what the refinancing costs will be and what their ongoing fees are.